Attorney for “Hit-and-Run” Accidents

 Attorneys for Hit and Run Cases in Tampa, FL

 When it comes to allegations of leaving the scene of a crash, the law is unforgiving.
 Officers are aggressive in these investigations, even if no one was seriously injured.
-Officers go to even greater lengths to find hit and run drivers involved in a multi-vehicle crashes or if anyone was hurt.
+Officers go to even greater lengths to find hit-and-run drivers involved in multi-vehicle crashes.

 If you made a mistake by leaving the scene of the crash, don’t make another mistake by trying to represent yourself during the criminal investigation.
 Instead, retain an experienced criminal defense attorney in Tampa, FL, who can represent you at each stage of the case.

-At Sammis Law Firm, our attorneys can contact the investigating officer on your behalf so that the police do not come to your home or work to interrogate you about the crash.
-We can also help you deal with the insurance company so that any claims can be resolved properly.
+At Sammis Law Firm, our attorneys can contact the investigating officer on your behalf so that the police do not come to your home or work to interrogate you after the crash.
+We can also help you deal with the insurance company so that any civil claims for money damages can be resolved properly.

 We understand the policy and procedures used by “hit and run” investigators at the Hillsborough County Sheriff’s Office, the Tampa Police Department, the Plant City Police Department, the Temple Terrace Police Department, and the Florida Highway Patrol.